 - 10 annual World Schools Championships gathering 10.000 participants from all over the world

-ISF events aim to promote among young people: mutual understanding, volunteering empowerment, peace, non-discrimination, healthy lifestyle, social inclusion, and gender equality.
+ISF events aim to promote among young people: healthy lifestyle, social inclusion, mutual understanding, volunteering, peace and non-discrimination.
 Thus, it contributes to support the educative paths of the young people to empower them as citizens of the world.